 Our vision is a world free of all gender-based and sexual violence, where:

-- advocacy, education, accountability, and justice are at forefront and social change is fought for with unyielding dedication.
+• Advocacy, education, accountability, and justice are at the forefront, and social change is sought after with unyielding dedication.

 Our Mission